jlpteaching/comparch/modules/DINO CPU/_posts/2000-03-01-assignment2.md

 # Part VI: Other memory instructions

 We now move on to the other memory instructions.
-Make sure your `lw` and `sw` instructions work before moving on to this part.
+Make sure your `ld` and `sd` instructions work before moving on to this part.

 ## Other memory instruction details